cashtokens/cashtokens/readme.md

 #### Reserved Supply

-A token category's **reserved supply** is the sum – given a particular block tip and set of mempool utxos – of tokens held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "not in circulation".**
+A token category's **reserved supply** is the sum – given a particular block tip and set of mempool UTXOs – of tokens held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "not in circulation".**

 The reserved supply of a fungible token category can be computed by retrieving all UTXOs which contain token prefixes matching the category ID, removing provably-destroyed outputs (spent to `OP_RETURN`), and summing the `amount`s held in prefixes which have either the `minting` or `mutable` capability.

 #### Circulating Supply

-A token category's **circulating supply** is the sum – given a particular block tip and set of mempool utxos – of tokens not held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "in circulation".**
+A token category's **circulating supply** is the sum – given a particular block tip and set of mempool UTXOs – of tokens not held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "in circulation".**

 The **circulating supply** of a fungible token category can be computed by subtracting the [reserved supply](#reserved-supply) from the [total supply](#total-supply), with both measures calculated using the same set of UTXOs.